 Each article is much longer than the snips above.
 It would be worthwhile to skim the New York Times for a complete account of the Congressional debate.
-The articles are available on-line for the harvesting..
+No doubt this has already been done.
+If not, the articles are available on-line for the harvesting..

 If you’re not familiar with Hawaiian history, beware of websites that work hard to re-write it.
 The true picture of the overthrow is not pretty, nor can the acts of the US government be justified or whitewashed.
 Google cautiously.

 Let your children know that there is more to July 4 than barbeques and fireworks.
 It is a holiday that tears people apart here in Hawaii.
 See how you can work this history into your celebrations and festivities, so that it will never disappear.

 Cleveland was right.
 The "National Character" was forever stained.
 The "Unstaining" cannot and will not happen until the wrong has been righted.
 Larry, this blog, from my perspective, is as good as the best that you have ever written.
 Given time - I believe that justice and righteousness will eventually prevail - and the illegal occupier will go home with its tail between its legs.
 The People are starting to speak - and the trend has changed.
 Even fellow members of the Family of Nations are starting to ask the right questions.
 But the occupier refuses to give any answers.
 It has none.
 It has done us wrong!
 We know, and the world also knows.
 Kupa'a!